LS2002/Python-Elementary-Math-Generator/README.md

-# Python-K2-Math-Generator
+# Python-Elementary-Math-Generator

-Use this python script to generate bunch of simple Math questions for Grade 2 and above.
+Use this python script to generate bunch of simple Math questions for elementray Grade 2 and above.